HOLYSHITBOY-HANDSOME/datn/README.md

 ## 🌐 English

 - Hello!
-I am a student at FPT Polytechnic, and this is our project themed around games, within the Information Technology field (Software Development).
+We are students at FPT Polytechnic, and this is our project themed around games, within the Information Technology field (Software Development).
 We are 5 members and we are the ones who have participated in building this application.

 - The application was built with Java and developed using the NetBeans IDE.
 We utilized SQL Server as the database management system to store and manage system data.